-- 6. Regional energy cooperation will be promoted in good faith and in observance of the following principles: - sustained political will for reforms and cooperation
+6. Regional energy cooperation will be promoted in good faith and in observance of the following principles:

-- multilateralism - mutual benefits for all - gradualism, voluntarism, and consensus - prudent, marginal and diversified dependence on outside energy resources to maintain adequate energy security - mutually compatible regulatory arrangements based on evolving experience, including specific legal and regulatory framework for each cooperation venture based on international cooperation practices - pursuit of sector reforms, governance and operations conducive to regional cooperation on a commercial basis; - adherence to adequate level of transparency and disclosure standards, and - respect for regional/global commons (environment) through collective action with regards to international river basins; climate change and littoral space.
+- sustained political will for reforms and cooperation; - bilateralism and multilateralism; - mutual benefits for all; - gradualism, voluntarism, and consensus; - prudent, marginal and diversified dependence on outside energy resources to maintain adequate energy security; - mutually compatible regulatory arrangements based on evolving experience, including specific legal and regulatory framework for each cooperation venture based on international cooperation practices; - pursuit of sector reforms, governance and operations conducive to regional cooperation on a commercial basis; - adherence to adequate level of transparency and disclosure standards: - respect for environment through collective action with regards to clean energy, transboundary watercourses; climate change and littoral space; - fair and rational use of natural resources, including transboundary watercourses, and minerals, and - consideration of the concerns of the neighboring countries.